SpecFlowOSS/SpecFlowWiki/Plugins.md

 Creating a plugin is fairly simple.
 There are 3 types of plugins supported- Runtime, Generator and Runtime-Generator.
 Steps for creating any of these three are similar.
 For example, in order to create a Generator SpecFlow plugin you need the following three things.

+Your assembly name needs to follow a convention, that is, it needs to have a suffix ".SpecFlowPlugin".

+###Generator Plugin
 1. A SpecFlow.CustomPlugin Nuget package added to the library that will contain the plugin.
 2. A class that implements `IGeneratorPlugin` interface (which is defined in TechTalk.SpecFlow.Generator.Plugins namespace)
 3. An assembly level attribute `GeneratorPlugin` pointing to the class that implements `IGeneratorPlugin`